nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 ```

-On the ZTP node, dump the `/etc/dhcp/dhcpd.conf` file:
+To understand how, on the ZTP node, dump the `/etc/dhcp/dhcpd.conf` file:

 ```